OncleTom77/zombicide-core/README.md

 ### 6. Zombie invasion phase

+First:
+- adapt game to have multiple Zombies
 - ask survivor which zombie to hit when there is more than one zombie is his Zone
+- play all Zombies when playing Zombies' phase
+- resolve Zombie attacks before Zombie moves

+Then
+- generate Zombies for each Zombie Spawn on the map

 ### 7. Zombies move to the survivor (no more random)